holdenlee/philosophocle/posts/snowmelt.md

 "We are sorry, madam.
 It won't happen again."

-Trevisia snatched her scarf back and dries her eyes with it.
+Trevisia snatched her scarf back and dried her eyes with it.
 The twenty-nine other Unis come too.

 "How may we assist in rebuilding your snowmen?"